 In Asian medicine (Chinese medicine) Winter’s energetic nature is one of quiet, calm and stillness.
 It’s an ideal time for deep introspection, rest and restoration.
-It’s a fine season to spend quality time with friends and family in joy, yet we may often overdo it and find ourselves too busy and anxious.
 Here are a few tips to help you harmonize with the season and reap the rewards of winter.

 The first branch of the 8 Branches of Asian Medicine has us looking deep within.
 It is the energy of the season—to look inward.
 Without knowing self, you cannot begin to tackle your relationship to the season.
 Or your relationship to anything for that matter.
 What do I like or hate?
 What do I avoid?
 Where do you put your precious energy and Qi?
 Does it create or do you use it frivolously?
 What is my direction in life?
 If you are unclear of what you want to do with the creative being that you are, it’s a great time to look within, clear out what you don’t need, then you can move forward with more fervor and energy in the spring.